Garter Stitch Trivet Pattern

 Trivets are one of those things that everyone can use and make great gifts, especially for anyone who spends any time in the kitchen.
 If you like to make and give handmade gifts to your friends and family, add these trivets to your ‘to-make’ list.

-An $18.00 spool of cotton rope is enough for five trivets, making this not only a useful gift but an economical one as well.
+A $19.00 spool of cotton rope is enough for four trivets, making this not only a useful but also an economical gift.

 Best Fibers for Making Trivets